 We added SO many goodies in year 3.
 Enjoy!

-Richard Scarry’s Best Storybook Ever! has a very special place in my heart.
-While I really try to go for books that have a real story to them, a message about life, Richard Scarry‘s books are more about learning by memorization.
-The illustrations are just so adorable they essentially taught G the words for different foods from A to Z. He would bring the book to me every night and recite the words that matched the illustrations.
-When he’d forget one, he’d look up at me with his great big eyes and wait for the answer…ack…delish.
+Richard Scarry’s Best Storybook Ever! has a special place in my heart.
+While I try to go for books that have a real story to them-a message about life- Richard Scarry‘s books are more about learning by memorization.
+The illustrations are adorable, they essentially taught our son the words for different foods from A to Z. He would bring the book to me every night and recite the words that matched the illustrations.
+When he’d forget one, he’d look up at me with his great big eyes and wait for the answer-ack-delish.

 The Carrot Seed by Crockett Johnson was a gift from our nephew.
-He says the book taught him about self confidence.
-I could see how it would since it’s a story about how everyone doubted the growth of his carrot, but he stuck with it and persevered (from: Grant).
+He says the book taught him about self-confidence.
+I could see how it would since it’s a story about how everyone doubted the growth of his carrot, but he stuck with it and persevered.

 Big Red Barn by Margaret Wise Brown just has great illustrations of farm animals.
-G was a late talker so to have these adorable pictures to look at over and over helped him to cement the words into his brain.
-Plus, it is a lot of fun for him to find the butterfly on each page (from: Sharon).
+Our son was a late talker, so to have these adorable pictures to look at over and over helped him to cement the words into his brain.
+Plus, it is a lot of fun for him to find the butterfly on each page.

 Mr Brown Can Moo!
 Can You? by Dr. Seuss is the best.
 It just really doesn’t get any better, but you have to be game.
 If you really let yourself get into this book you might find yourself exhausted and your little one really revved up.
 It’s never a great idea for us to read it just before bed.
-In fact, I really hope no one else has ever heard us reading it out loud…we get a little weird (from: The Bensons).
+In fact, I really hope no one else has ever heard us read it out loud-we get a little weird.

 The Little Engine That Could by Watty Piper is a classic for a reason.
 A train and its passengers in need come across some snooty trains who won’t help them (aw), but they hang in there until a very affable and good mannered train uses all her strength to help out.
-She thinks she can and then she does, like the Carrot Seed, it’s a nice introduction to what can be accomplished if you believe in yourself (from: Amy).
+She thinks she can and then she does.
+Like the Carrot Seed, it’s a nice introduction to what can be accomplished if you believe in yourself.

 We love Harold & the Purple Crayon by Crockett Johnson because it takes so much imagination.
 Everything is so easy for kids these days, so many electronic options with all the bells and whistles.
-It’s lovely to watch your little one’s mind light up at the idea of a purple crayon that can make so much happen (from: Mimi).
+It’s lovely to watch your little one’s mind light up at the idea of a purple crayon that can make so much happen.

 I have to confess Are You My Mother? by P.D.
 Eastman always scared me.
 It STILL scares me, but I guess life can be scary sometimes, so why not get used to it at an early age?
 I always enjoyed the book when the little bird asked the cow or cat or dog if he was his mama.
-But then he got to the scary rusted out car and noisy construction equipment and the whole thing got so dystopian.
-But in the end G thinks it’s hilarious that a bird would think an airplane was his Mama, so there you go (from: n’Uncle Brooke).
+When he got to the scary rusted out car and noisy construction equipment, the whole thing got so dystopian.
+In the end, our son thinks it’s hilarious a bird would think an airplane was his Mama, so there you go.

-The Tale of Peter Rabbit by Beatrix Potter has finally happened in G’s mind.
-This is one of my all time favorite books on the planet.
+The Tale of Peter Rabbit by Beatrix Potter has finally happened in our house.
+This is one of my favorite books on the planet.
 It’s also a little scary, what with Mr. MacGregor making Peter’s father into a pie, but I guess that’s the lesson.
-G understands and gets a little kick out of Peter when he’s naughty, but it is not lost on him that Flopsy, Mopsy and Cottontail get the berries and cream for supper becuase they were good little bunnies.
+Our son understands and gets a little kick out of Peter when he’s naughty, but it is not lost on him that Flopsy, Mopsy, and Cottontail get the berries and cream for supper because they were good little bunnies.

-The Story of Ferdinand by Munro Leaf is a classic introduction to the idea that it’s ok to be different.
-Maybe you’re a bull, maybe you’re supposed to want to fight and be tough and strong, but what if you don’t?
+The Story of Ferdinand by Munro Leaf is a classic introduction to the idea, ‘it’s ok to be different.’
+Maybe you’re a bull who is supposed to be tough and strong and wants to fight, but what if you don’t?
 What if you want to quietly eat grass and read your book?
-Ferdinand will help your little one begin to understand that it’s ok…we can all play to our own strengths (from: Jessica).
+Ferdinand will help your little one begin to understand that it’s ok-we can all play to our own strengths.

-G’s Godmother passed down this Olivia book to us by Ian Falconer.
+Our son’s Godmother passed down this Olivia book to us by Ian Falconer.
 I wouldn’t have picked it up otherwise.
 She’s a little girl pig after all, but just like Madeleine, Olivia has some very important, universal attributes.
 She’s a kid, sometimes stubborn, sometimes dramatic, but always an individual.
-To me there is nothing more important than to teach your child how to be an individual.
-Plus it cracks me up that she tried to make a Jackson Pollock painting in her bedroom, so she had to have a time out (from: n’Uncle Jen).
+To me, there is nothing more important than to teach your child how to be an individual.
+Plus it cracks me up when she tries to make a Jackson Pollock painting in her bedroom, and has to have a time out.

-More Olivia from G’s Godmother, and I have to say Olivia and the Missing Toy by Ian Falconer is by far G’s favorite book.
+More Olivia-I have to say Olivia and the Missing Toy by Ian Falconer is by far our son’s favorite book.
 Somewhere along the way Olivia’s VERY BEST TOY goes amiss.
-Her search for it takes us down the path to a scary surprise.
-I won’t tell you what happens, but I will say there is a very important lesson in forgiveness.
+Her search for it takes us down the path to a scary surprise and a very important lesson in forgiveness.

 Don’t Let the Pigeon Stay Up Late! by Mo Willems exercises the same principles used in not allowing the Pigeon to Drive the Bus.
 There are great opportunities to be silly in this book with fake yawns and snoring noises.
 Mo Willems books are like a party, but it’s up to you how raucus you want the party to get.